KockataEPich/CheckMyCrate/README.md

 **NOTE:** The crate path is the whole directory not the **ro-crate-metadata.json** file.

 The cc command has 2 flags:
-	- **-f** - This flag tells the application to write the feedback on a file instead of on the terminal itself.
+- **-f** - This flag tells the application to write the feedback on a file **output.txt** instead of on the terminal itself.
 The default state is write on terminal.
 - **-v** - This flag tells the application to continue giving feedback even if the main entity type is not appropriate.
 The default state is don't continue.

 examples:
 ```